Azure-Samples/azure-edge-extensions-iothub-fileupload-privatelink/README.md

    Application Gateway polls the Key Vault every four-hour interval.
 You might need to force this to be sooner by updating a rule, listener or setting on the Application Gateway.
 See [Supported certificates - Tip](https://learn.microsoft.com/en-us/azure/application-gateway/key-vault-certs#supported-certificates).

 1. Test the name resolution works for your CNAME record and directs to the Public IP address used by the application gateway.

-   1. If you want to ensure the SSL certificate from Key Vault is up to date and refreshed in Application Gateway, use OpenSSL to verify the currently attached certificate.
-You can also go the the Azure Portal, select the Application Gateway instance.
+   If you want to ensure the SSL certificate from Key Vault is up to date and refreshed in Application Gateway, use OpenSSL to verify the currently attached certificate.

+   You can also go the Azure portal, select the Application Gateway instance.
 In the Listeners section, choose Listener TLS certificates and note the Common Name and expiry of the `appGatewaySslCert`, should match your custom certificate.

       ```bash
       openssl s_client -connect <yourcustommappeddomain>:443 -showcerts </dev/null